 In the United States and many other countries, newborn screening programs test for MCAD deficiency.
 After your first evaluation, you may be referred to a specialist in evaluating and treating MCAD deficiency.
 You may also be referred to other health care team members, such as a registered dietitian.

-Contact your health care provide if you've been diagnosed with MCAD deficiency and have a high fever, no appetite, stomach or digestive symptoms, or a planned medical procedure that requires fasting.
+Contact your health care team if you've been diagnosed with MCAD deficiency and have a high fever, no appetite, stomach or digestive symptoms, or a planned medical procedure that requires fasting.

 MCAD deficiency is caused by a change in the ACADM gene.
 The condition is inherited from both parents in an autosomal recessive pattern.
 This means that both parents are carriers — each has one changed gene and one unchanged gene — but they don't have symptoms of the condition.
 The child with MCAD deficiency inherits two copies of the changed gene — one from each parent.